CASL-KU/SAFE/README.md

 ## Abstract

-Transformer-based large-scale pre-trained models have achieved great success across various natural language processing tasks.
-Fine-tuning is the standard approach to adapt these models for downstream applications.
-Among the fine-tuning techniques, adapter-tuning offers a parameter-efficient method by introducing lightweight trainable modules while keeping the majority of pretrained parameters frozen.
-However, even with adapter-tuning, significant resource usage remains.

-In this paper, we investigate the unequal contribution of each adapter to both task performance and resource consumption.
-Based on this insight, we propose **Selective Adapter FrEezing (SAFE)**, a method that gradually freezes less important adapters during the fine-tuning process to reduce unnecessary resource usage while maintaining or even improving performance.
+Transformer-based large-scale pre-trained models achieve great success.
+Fine-tuning is the standard practice for leveraging these models in downstream tasks.
+Among the fine-tuning methods, adapter-tuning provides a parameter-efficient fine-tuning by introducing lightweight trainable modules while keeping most pre-trained parameters frozen.
+However, existing adapter-tuning methods still impose substantial resource usage.
+Through our investigation, we show that each adapter unequally contributes to both task performance and resource usage.
+Motivated by this insight, we propose **Selective Adapter FrEezing (SAFE)**, which gradually freezes less important adapters early to reduce unnecessary resource usage while maintaining performance.
+In our experiments, SAFE reduces memory usage, computation amount, and training time by 42.85%, 34.59%, and 11.82%, respectively, while achieving comparable or better task performance compared to the baseline.
+We also demonstrate that SAFE induces regularization effect, thereby smoothing the loss landscape, which enables the model to generalize better by avoiding sharp minima.

-Our experiments show that SAFE reduces:
-- Memory usage by **42.85%**
-- Computation amount by **34.59%**
-- Training time by **11.82%**

-While maintaining comparable or better task performance compared to the baseline.
-Additionally, SAFE induces a regularization effect that smooths the loss landscape, which helps the model generalize better by avoiding sharp minima.

 ## Code